I just downloaded the developer version of 3.3.2 x64 from the main page.

 Anyway, does anybody have any clue as to what the conflict might be?
 I'm assuming I'll have to attempt to build FFmpeg on my machine, though I have tried before and failed.
 I know this isn't a huge amount to go on, but any thoughts, suggestions, how-to's for building windows-based FFmpeg for VS2012, etc. would be greatly appreciated.

-For the developers that use FFmpeg in Windows software.
+For the developers that use FFmpeg in their software.

 1 post • Page 1 of 1